zineb-khaloua/pharmacy-management/README.md

 # pharmacy-managment-system

-"The Pharmacy Management System is a robust and scalable web application designed to efficiently manage pharmacy operations.
+"The Pharmacy Management System is a robust  web application designed to efficiently manage pharmacy operations.
 It provides tools for handling medication inventory, sales processing, supplier tracking, and patient records management.
 Built with PHP using an MVC architecture,